-Eileen M. Pope, Senior Vice President/Senior Development Manager, Mary Margaret Licisyn, Vice President/Senior Development Manager, and Brian L. Heide, Community Development Executive, lead the Creative Village development for Banc of America Community Development Company (BACDC).
+Eileen M. Pope, Senior Vice President/Senior Development Manager, Mary Margaret Licisyn, Vice President/Senior Development Manager, and Brian L. Heide, Community Development Executive, lead the Creative Village development for Banc of America Community Development Company, LLC (BACDC).
 BACDC is a for-profit, wholly owned subsidiary of Bank of America, dedicated to the urban revitalization of cities throughout our nation, and is focused on the creation and preservation of affordable housing.
 BACDC is a leader in public/private partnerships specializing in master development of mixed-use communities and neighborhood reinvestment through the development of sustainable multifamily and senior housing.

 Brooke Myers is President of VelocityRED, a commercial real estate development, investment and consulting company with experience in large-scale master-planned projects, multi-family residential and hospitality/hotel developments.
 VelocityRED is currently working on several high-profile projects in Downtown Orlando, including Creative Village and Florida Hospital Health Village, and has delivered multiple successful projects in partnership with the Ustler Group of Companies.

 The City of Orlando implemented the Community Venues Master Plan (Amway Center, Dr. Phillips Center for the Performing Arts and Camping World Stadium), and coupled that plan with the vision and master redevelopment of Creative Village.
 This public/private partnership effectuates the City’s commitment to providing high quality, sustainable neighborhood development that will support a diverse and dynamic mix of uses, while bringing jobs and high profile companies to Downtown Orlando and exciting opportunities to the Parramore neighborhood.